prometheusresearch/htsql/doc/specification.rst

 ~~~~~~~~~~

 A projection complement (``^``) represents a complement link from a
-projection to the projected table.
+projection to the projected flow.

 Do not confuse a projection complement with a binary projection
 operator, which is also represented with the ``^`` character.